ampproject/amp-wp/readme.txt

 There's a validator to help you ensure that AMP URLs look and function the same as in non-AMP.

-This plugin supports all native Gutenberg blocks, and adds new blocks for AMP components.
-Including [amp-jwplayer](https://ampbyexample.com/components/amp-jwplayer/) and [amp-timeago](https://ampbyexample.com/components/amp-timeago/).
+This plugin supports all native Gutenberg blocks, and adds new blocks for AMP components, for example [amp-jwplayer](https://ampbyexample.com/components/amp-jwplayer/) and [amp-timeago](https://ampbyexample.com/components/amp-timeago/).

 Use your own theme by selecting "Native" or "Paired" mode on the "AMP Settings" page.
 These have full support of commenting and widgets.